Shane Bowers (ice hockey): International play

-Bowers made his International debut, captaining Canada Black at the 2015 World U-17 Hockey Challenge before playing at the 2016 Ivan Hlinka Memorial Tournament, scoring 1 goal in 4 appearances for Canada.
+Bowers made his international debut, captaining Canada Black at the 2015 World U-17 Hockey Challenge before playing at the 2016 Ivan Hlinka Memorial Tournament, scoring one goal in four appearances for Canada junior team.

-During his sophomore season with the Terriers, Bowers was selected to participate for Canada at the 2019 World Junior Championships, in Vancouver, British Columbia.
-Chosen for his responsible two-way game, Bowers played as center on the third line registering 2 assists in 5 games before suffering a shock elimination in a 2-1 overtime defeat to Finland at the Quarterfinals on January 2, 2019 to place 6th.
+During his sophomore season with the Terriers, Bowers was selected to participate for Canada at the 2019 World Junior Championships.
+Chosen for his responsible two-way game, Bowers played as centre on the third line registering two assists in five games before suffering a shock elimination in a 2–1 overtime loss to Finland junior team in the quarterfinals on January 2, 2019, to place sixth.